 To ensure that you are on track and working in the right direction, you will submit a brief proposal and outline for the research paper.
 This proposal should begin with a statement of purpose or intent (the thesis for the paper) and also include details on the scope of the paper in the form of an outline.
-This will be worth 10% of the grade for the research paper.
+The suggested length for the proposal is 3 pages double-spaced and it will be worth 10% of the grade for the research paper.